johnmcraig/blazor-book-manager/README.md

 ## Scope

-A full-stack web application to manage books and thier authors.
+A full-stack web application to manage books and their authors with clean architecture using C#/.Net Core and HTML.

 ### Architecture

-This application uses hexagonal/onion style architecture for separation of core functionality.
-The key projects are contained within the `Core`, `Infrastructure`, and `Api`projects with the client within the `UI`.
+This application uses hexagonal/onion style architecture for separation of core functionality and modularity to use or try out different technologies as it grows in scope.

+The key projects are contained within the `Core`, `Infrastructure`, and `Api` projects with the client within the `UI` directory.

 ### Technologies